So, it is time to try to start the car...

 And uh, well, the first crank was a total dud.
 Nothing at all.
 Not even a single click, crank or anything.
 Time to do some digging

 As it looked in INPA like the EWS/DME alignment was successful, the first thing I wanted to check was the starter signal output line from the EWS.
 On the Z3 this feeds straight to the starter.
-On the X5, and the way I had re-wired my setup, was this signal feeds into the IVM, which then outputs it's own line to the starter.
+On the X5 and the way I had re-wired my setup, was this signal feeds into the IVM, which then outputs it's own line to the starter.
 I believe the reason it does this is because of the X5 "comfort start" feature, which means you just turn the key over into the "start" position for a second and it will engage the starter on it's own until it starts the engine (so you don't have to hold the key in the start position while it cranks)

 Hmm

 So still no cranking, but this confirmed at least some of my ignition wiring was wrong.
-I had altered some of the ignition wiring and the "Start signal" lines in the DME pintout seemed to match and I moved them into the correct terminal for the X5 DME.
+I had altered some of the ignition wiring and the "Start signal" lines in the DME pinout seemed to match and I moved them into the correct terminal for the X5 DME.
 So those seemed good.
 It was time to do some research...

 Lets look at some diagrams together

-Just to understand how simple that circuit really is at it's core, below is the X5 6 cylinder starter diagram, which is the same diagram as far as routing but without all the extraneous EWS stuff
+Just to understand how simple that circuit really is at it's core, below is the X5 6 cylinder starter diagram, which is the same diagram as far as routing but without all the extraneous EWS stuff shown in the above Z3 diagram

 So, so simple.
-This is pretty much how starter circuits have worked forever - starter circuits historically have been pretty simple
+This is pretty much how starter circuits have worked forever

 Now lets check out the N62 X5 starter circuit!